 5.7.
 Tracking Student Achievement: USHE institutions and LEAs shall jointly coordinate information technology systems to track individual students’ academic achievement through both education systems in accordance with Utah Code §53B-1-109 and §53E-4-308.

 5.7.1.
 USBE and USHE staff shall coordinate access to the SSID of a public education student who later attends an institution within the state system of higher education.

 5.7.2.
 USHE information technology systems shall utilize the SSID of all students who have previously been assigned a unique student identifier.

 5.8.
-Advising Report: Twelve weeks after the end of each semester, USHE staff shall make available to a requesting USHE institution that participates in concurrent enrollment, a report listing each public high school student admitted to a USHE institution who was enrolled in 12 or more credit hours of concurrent enrollment courses per year and completed at least six of those credit hours from that institution.
+Advising Report: Twelve weeks after the end of each semester, participating institutions may request from the Commissioner’s Office a report listing each public high school student admitted to a USHE institution who was enrolled in 12 or more credit hours of concurrent enrollment courses per year and completed at least six of those credit hours from that institution.
 The report shall include:

 5.8.1. student’s name and SSID;

 5.8.3. the name of each concurrent enrollment course taken by the student;